Discover the nature park

 Plants

-Another orchid species found in the Tyrolean Lech Nature Park is the large two-leaf (Listera ovata).
+Another orchid species found in the Tyrolean Lech Nature Park is the large two-leaved orchid (Listera ovata).
 It grows to a height of 20 - 50 cm.
 The orchid has two opposite, egg-shaped branches at the lower end of the stem.

 learn more